SAP Articles

 3. Budget and Timeline

-A project with unrealistic deadlines or a bare-bones budget is already high-risk.
+A project with unrealistic deadlines or a budget that does not make sense, is already high-risk.
 If leadership is expecting a full SAP rollout in six months with minimal funding, you need to flag that now.

 What to check: